 Thank you to Nigel from Smiths Alternative, to Frank from Qualtrics, and to our brave and eloquent presenters:

 Big thanks to our facilitators - Catherine and Saba - you were amaze balls, and to Kaley for her record keeping and attention to detail.
 What a fantastic inaugural event!

 Most importantly, to our audience, THANK YOU for asking live questions and making the night possible.

-The Ask Me Anything team run schools programs for high schools around Canberra, Australia (maybe even Melbourne, Sydney or Brisbane one day).
-Our team believes in kicking down stereotypes, and building mutual understanding between real people.
+The Ask Me Anything team run schools programs for high schools around Canberra, Australia.
+Our team believes in combating stereotypes, and building mutual understanding between real people.